nodejs/node/doc/guides/diagnostic-tooling-support-tiers.md

   must exist in the Node.js CI so that it can be run as part of the release process.
 No commit to master should break this tool/API if the next major release is within 1 month.
 In addition:
-    * The maintainers of the tool remain responsive when there are problems;
+    * The maintainers of the tool must remain responsive when there are problems;
     * The tool must be actively used by the ecosystem;
     * The tool must be heavily depended on;
+    * The tool must have a guide or other documentation in the Node.js GitHub organization or website;
     * The tool must be work on all supported platforms;
-    * The tol must had a guide or other documentation in the Node.js GitHub organization or website;
     * The tool must only be using APIs exposed by Nodejs as opposed to its dependencies; and
     * The tool must be open source.